 Outside of events days, prices for accommodation in North Shore are actually very reasonable, particularly for central Pittsburgh.
-If you are hoping to stay close to the city centre but without blowing the bank on your hotel, this would be a great area to consider.
+If you are hoping to stay close to the city center but without blowing the bank on your hotel, this would be a great area to consider.

 The children’s museum is right next to the National Aviary.
 Once the kids are done exploring the museum exhibits, they can head over to the zoo to get up close to a variety of beautiful bird species.
 If you’d rather get your history first-hand, head to the Deutschland Historic District to immerse them in the history of the area.

 If art is more up your alley, the Andy Warhol Museum might be of more interest to you.
-Dedicated to the legacy of the Pittsburgh born artist, the Andy Warhol Museum hosts various exhibits, as well as events and lectures.
+Dedicated to the legacy of the Pittsburgh-born artist, it hosts various exhibits.

-Despite being right on the junction of the three rivers, North Shore is a particularly urban neighbourhood, with most of the waterfront taken up by the stadiums.
+Despite being right on the junction of the three rivers, North Shore is a particularly urban neighborhood, with most of the waterfront taken up by the stadiums.
 If you are looking to escape the concrete jungle for a breath of fresher air, you can take a short trip north to Riverview Park.

-Riverview park is a lovely, tree covered hill in the midst of bustling Pittsburgh.
+Riverview Park is a lovely, tree-covered hill in the midst of bustling Pittsburgh.
 Various scenic walking trails lead up to the top, where you can enjoy beautiful, panoramic views of the city.
 It’s the perfect place for the whole family to stretch their legs and unwind.

 Best places to stay in North Shore: